Ormesby St Margaret with Scratby

 Ormesby St Margaret with Scratby is a civil parish in the Borough of Great Yarmouth in Norfolk, England.
 It is made up of the inland village of Ormesby St Margaret and the adjacent seaside resorts of Scratby and California.
 The villages are some 1 mi apart, and they are situated about 6 mi north of the town of Great Yarmouth and 19 mi east of the city of Norwich.

 The civil parish has an area of 4.5 mi and in the 2021 census had a population of 4,394, a slight increase from 3,974 at the 2011 Census.

-Great Ormesby railway station was once located in Ormesby St Margaret as well as halts at Little Ormesby, Scratby and California on the line between Great Yarmouth and Melton Constable.
+Great Ormesby railway station was once located in Ormesby St Margaret as well as halts at Scratby and California on the line between Great Yarmouth and Melton Constable.
 It was closed in 1959.

 Toponymy

 The name Ormesby means the settlement of a man called Ormr in Old English, while Scratby means the settlement of a man called Skrauti.
 California is reputed to have derived its name from the discovery of some 16th-century gold coins on the beach in 1848, at a time when the California gold rush had captured the attention of the world.